kongteckmee/christian-sc/README.md

 ### User Stories
  - As a campus student that looking for meaningful life, I want to see an official website that can make an introduction to Christian Student Center and the way to know more about this place and the saints.
- - As a parent to campus student, I want to see who my children connected to and what they are pursuing at here besides studying at the campus.
+ - As the parents to campus student, I want to see who my children connected to and what they are pursuing besides studying at the campus.
  - As the saints at Christian Student Center, I want to be able to show what is the main usage of this place, to show the events that we offer to the campus students and the way they can get in touch with us.

 ### Wireframes